DevStar0802/az-drone-photography/README.md

-# Photography Photo Shoot Planner
+# Arizona Drone Photography Website

 ## Description
 This web application is designed for a real estate photography business to show it's portfolio and attract customers.